 Laparoscopic cholecystectomy is the most suitable treatment for cholecystitis.
 Low rates of morbidity and mortality are present, and recovery times are short.
 In situations where the patient is not a good candidate for laparoscopic surgery, this can alternatively be done using an open approach.
 A temporary percutaneous gallbladder draining procedure may be used to treat patients who are critically unwell and are not candidates for surgery.
 Low-fat and low-spice diets may be used to treat people with milder instances of chronic cholecystitis who are not regarded as good surgical candidates.
 This treatment has a range of outcomes.
 Ursodiol has been used medically to treat gallstones with varying degrees of success.

-Other Differential Diagnosis is as follows
+Other Differential Diagnosis of Acute Abdomen

 - Abdominal aortic aneurysm (AAA) defines a condition in which the abdominal aorta weakens and dilates, most frequently affecting the infrarenal portion.
 Since AAA rarely presents with symptoms unless complications do, it is commonly discovered through imaging procedures used to investigate unrelated abdominal complaints or through ultrasound screening programs for AAA that are implemented in some developed nations.
 Most patients are asymptomatic, but some signs and symptoms like back or flank pain, abdominal palpitation without tenderness, pulsatile abdominal mass, GI, and renal manifestations.
 Sings of shock present ruptured AAA.